 Other duties may include.
 (For example; including, but not limited to): Participates in quality improvement activities.
 Assists Infection Control Coordinator with infection control duties including reviewing infection control policies and training staff on procedures.

-2 years recent working experience as a RN in PACU, or ER, or ICU Setting (not including clinicals)
+8+ months of recent working experience as a RN in PACU, ER, or ICU Setting (not including clinicals) - Both Phase 1 and Phase 2 PACU experience accepted

 Current Unencumbered RN license in state of practice.

-Current BLS & ACLS Card (PALS required for care of adolescents)
+Current BLS & ACLS Card (PALS required for care of pediatric patients)

 Current TB Screen